 Program participants live in the Residenz Molkereistrasse, a modern student residence hall designed according to environmentally responsible, energy-efficient principles.
 It is located in the Leopoldstadt section of Vienna near the Prater Park (with its famous Ferris wheel).
 Like their Austrian peers, students will make their way to the University using public transportation, which is ample and user-friendly.

 Participants in the Vienna Human Rights program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the Human Rights core sequence and the German language course.
 The Human Rights sequence meets the Human Rights minor core requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a different program of study (major or minor) that is not Human Rights must be approved by the undergraduate chair of the student’s respective program.
 The language course will normally count as an elective.
 This course is neither keyed to Chicago’s German language sequences nor equivalent to any specific on-campus course.
-Course titles, units of credit and grades are placed on the College transcript.
+Course titles, units of credit, and grades are placed on the College transcript.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Vienna Human Rights program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Vienna Human Rights program during the 2021–2022 year are listed below: